spatialos/online-services/docs/content/workflows/service-account-cli.md

 Deletes a Platform service account given its ID.

-IMPORTANT: Deleting an active Platform service account will cause any services using it to fail to authenticate with SpatialOS, make sure an account is not in use before deleting it!
+**IMPORTANT**: Deleting an active Platform service account will cause any services using it to fail to authenticate with SpatialOS, make sure an account is not in use before deleting it!

 ```